Joseph Lee, Baltimore: Demographics

 As of the census of 2010, there were 2,175 people living in the neighborhood.
 The racial makeup of Joseph Lee was 61.1% White, 16.5% African American, 0.6% Native American, 3.2% Asian, 1.0% from other races, and 4.6% from two or more races.
 Hispanic or Latino of any race were 13.0% of the population.
 Joseph Lee has a growing Hispanic and Latino population, especially Puerto Ricans.

 There were 1,165 housing units in the neighborhood.

 49.4% of the population were employed, 0.8% were unemployed, and 50.6% were not in the labor force.
 The median household income was $27,569.

 Schools

 Patterson Senior High is a school that is part of the Baltimore City Public School System.
 Located on the eastern side of the neighborhood on Kane Street.

-Our Lady of Fatima School is a private grade K - 8 school run by the Archdiocese of Baltimore.
-Located to the south of Patterson High school on Pratt Street.
+Our Lady of Fatima School was a private grade K - 8 school run by the Archdiocese of Baltimore located to the south of Patterson High school on Pratt Street.

+The building now houses a public charter school and preschool operated by St. Vincent De Paul charities.